**Our learning theme this week will be - Measuring - amongst other things!**

-Welcome to the Owls class (Reception)
+Welcome to the Owls class (EYFS Unit)

-Welcome to the Summer Term in Owls class.
-Our learning theme this half term is 'Animals'.
+Welcome to the Spring Term in Owls class.

+Welcome to the Spring Term in Owls class.
 This half term our weekly learning themes have been chosen by the children.
-Each week we will have a focus theme and our group time learning and adult initiated learning will be based around that theme.
+Each week we will have a focus theme and our group time learning will be based around that theme.

 What the children say...